magento/pwa-studio/pwa-devdocs/src/peregrine/reference/talons/CartPage/PriceAdjustments/index.md

 title: Price Adjustments Talons
 ---

+These talons provide logic for components that may adjust the total price in a shopping cart.

 <!--
 The reference doc content is generated automatically from the source code.
 To update this section, update the doc blocks in the source code